9.5. Member Functions and Program Organization

 Classes and member functions build on previously introduced basic function concepts.
 Please review the following as needed:

-One of the benefits of classes is that they provide an intermediate scope, a scope that is more restricted than global scope but less restricted than local scope.
+One of the benefits of classes is that they provide an intermediate scope, which is more restricted than global scope but less restricted than local scope.
 An intermediate, class-level scope enables programmers to allow some functions to access member data while denying all other functions access to it.
 Specifically, C++ controls access to member variables with three keywords: public, private, and protected.
 In this way, classes provide a mechanism for allowing some functions to share member variables without suffering from the problems that inevitably occur when all functions have access to all variables.
-Unlike the functions appearing in previous chapters, member functions must be attached or bound to an object when they are called.
+Unlike the functions appearing in previous chapters, programs must attach or bind member functions to objects when calling them.

 The UML class diagram for class Person: